learn-co-curriculum/precollege-intro-software-engineering-track/day-4/lectures/if-else-statements/LECTURE.md

-## Unit 4: Ruby Control Flow - Full Lecture
+## Ruby Control Flow - Full Lecture

 ### SWABTS
 ***Students will be able to use if-statements to automatically control the flow of their programs***